 Wrapping Up

-Whether you use a metal cap & shell lamp socket or phenolic socket, follow the above guidelines.
+Whether you use a metal cap & shell lamp or a phenolic socket, follow the above guidelines.

 As you can imagine, the above process gets a little harder when we use SPT-1 or SVT cords.
 Additionally, it might take a little more time than usual.
 However, correctly wiring the lamp holder will benefit you in many ways.
 For instance, it will prevent the wires from melting, and you don’t need to worry about the safety of the lamp or bulb.